adarocket/informer/README.md

 ### Сonfiguration
 The next step is to create a configuration file.
+The program may promt you to create a configuration file or you can create it manually.
 * ticker - name of the informer.
 * uuid - unique id of the informer.
 * location -